angelatom/illegalSkillsException/README.md

 7. In the root of the directory, run ```$ pip install -r requirements.txt```
 8. To obtain API keys, look below for the instructions.
 9. Now you are ready to run the flask app.
 Run the command ```$ python app.py.``` (Make sure your virtual enviornment is actvated)
-Launch the root route (http://localhost:5000/) in your browser.
 10. This should appear in the terminal after running the python file.
 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)